astrojord/rsMCMC/README.md

 - Magic auto attacks are Exsanguinate
 - Ranged auto attacks use non-specific enchanted bakriminel bolts
 - Melee auto attacks are average speed if 2H, fastest speed if DW, and use T92 damage
+- All flankable abilities are flanked at the same tier as main weapons and without loss of Aftershock stacks

 ## To do:
 - Abilities: